Dinwiddie scores 25, Nets top Knicks 112-104

-NEW YORK (AP) - Kenny Atkinson and his Brooklyn Nets teammates are feeling a sense of satisfaction.
+NEW YORK (AP) - Kenny Atkinson and the Brooklyn Nets are feeling a sense of satisfaction.
 Two wins in 24 hours will do that.

 Spencer Dinwiddie scored 25 points and Rondae Hollis-Jefferson added 20 to lead the Nets to a 112-104 win over the New York Knicks on Saturday night.